daanyalmalik/url_shortner/README.md

-# url_shortner
+# Url Shortner
 A lightweight URL shortener written in Python.
-The program generates tiny URLs from long and extesive ones, saving the newly generated URLs to an SQLite Database for fast lookup and persistant storage.
-The program uses the popular Python web development framework called Flask, apart from that it uses HTML, JavaScript, and CSS for the front end.
+The program generates short URLs from long and extensive ones, saving the newly generated URLs to an SQLite Database for fast lookup and persistant storage.
+The program uses the popular Python web development framework called Flask.
+Apart from that it uses HTML, JavaScript, and CSS for the front end.

 ## Getting Started